 The NETS consists of more than just circuits.

 The purpose of the EC (and EF) is to convert the distance (km) figure determined by the T&T model into a cost.
-The EC and EF are previously (prior to CMP353) calculated using standardised costs from the latest 10 years of new circuit (overhead line and cable) build.
+The EC and EF are previously (prior to CMP353) calculated using standardised costs from the latest 10 years of volumes for new circuit (overhead line and cable) build.
 There are differences of opinion within the Workgroup whether the incremental nature of ICRP relates to the incremental transportation of energy on the NETS or the incremental expansion of the NETS to transport energy.
 The 1992 Transmission Use of System Charges Review (page 15) states:

 “The cost of capacity per MW/km represents the annual cost of building and maintaining capacity to transport one MW of power one kilometre between points on the NETS.
 This incremental cost comprises two components: a capital cost and an operating cost.
 The capital cost is the cost of building (or having built) one MW/km of transmission capacity converted to an annual charge.
 The operating cost component covers the cost of repair and maintenance of capital equipment plus administration costs.
 The basis of the capital cost component is the current average cost at replacement value of the present system.”